-But, how will I know exactly when my baby is ready for solids?
-Why around six months?
+How will I know EXACTLY when my baby is ready for solids?
+Why AROUND six months?

 Because there is no one perfect age, every baby is different.
 The best approach is to watch your baby for signs that they are ready.
 Three clear signs show that your baby is ready for food other than breast milk or formula.
 And you will need to see all three signs together.
 It’s rare to see these three signs together before six months.

 NO 1: Your baby can sit upright with minimal assistance and hold their head up.

 Have you ever tried to eat with your chin on your chest?
 It’s not easy, and it’s a choking risk.
 So your baby needs to be stable in their core with good head control so that they can eat safely without risking choking.

 Can your baby sit for a few seconds without help or with minimal support and hold their head up well?

 NO 2: They have good hand-eye coordination.